go38/raspberry-pi-getting-started/en/step_8.md

 --- challenge ---
 ## Challenge: explore the Raspberry Pi

-Can you find:
+Take a tour of the menu — can you find:

-+ A version of Scratch
++ A version of Scratch?

-+ A Python game to play
++ A Python game to play?

-+ A version of Minecraft that you can program
++ A version of Minecraft that you can program?

 --- /challenge ---